Haydock: Governance

 Haydock was a township in the parish of Winwick before being made a civil parish in 1866.
 The village was in the poor law union of Warrington in the 19th century before being created an urban district in 1894.

 Between 1830 and 1983 Haydock was part of the Newton parliamentary constituency.
-In 1983 the Newton constituency containing Golborne Urban District, Irlam Urban District, Newton-le-Willows Urban District, Warrington Rural District (containing Winwick) was divided by the Parliamentary Constituencies Act.

-In 1983 Haydock, along with the town of Newton-le-Willows, was incorporated into the St Helens North Constituency.
+In 1983 the Newton constituency, containing Golborne, Irlam and Newton-le-Willows urban districts, and Warrington Rural District (containing Winwick), was divided, and Haydock, along with Newton-le-Willows, was incorporated into the St Helens North Constituency.

 The traditional Haydock boundary encapsulated part of Blackbrook, and part of Haydock Park (the northern perimeter made up by Garswood Park and the course of Clipsley Brook).
 The western boundary was Blackbrook, downstream of its confluence with Clipsley Brook, while the eastern boundary was composed of Sandy Lane and Newton Lane as far south as Dean Dam and Cowhey Dam.
 Portions of the old Haydock Parish are now within the modern Newton-le-Willows for the purposes of local administration and postal services, and utilise 01942 dial codes due to their proximity to those local exchanges.

 Changing local administrative boundaries in 1933 transferred 16 acres of land to the Ashton-in-Makerfield civil parish which is, today, one of the seven parishes of St Helens.

 Further ward profile changes in 2007 to those made in 2004 extended the Haydock ward, reducing the Billinge and Seneley Green Ward.
 Part of the Haydock Royal Air Force site housing development, including Slag Lane along with a section of Liverpool Road, was appropriated to Haydock and Blackbrook wards respectively, for electoral purposes.
 Seneley Green Parish Council continue to collect the parish precept and have authority on planning issues.

 In January 2009 Haydock as part of the St Helens Metropolitan Borough agreed to form the Liverpool City Region, a Multi-Area Agreement enjoying greater devolved powers than local government.
 In 2014 this was established in statute as the Liverpool City Region Combined Authority covering the metropolitan county of Merseyside and the adjacent Borough of Halton.